 - Gas mileage is lower than it used to be

 - Engine stalls or runs rough while idling

-Many things affect how vehicles ride including: weight distribution, speed, road conditions and wind.
-It is important under all these variables that, the vehicle suspension system including the shocks, struts and springs must be in good condition.
+Many things affect how vehicles ride including weight distribution, speed, road conditions and wind.
+It is important for all these variables that the vehicle suspension system, including the shocks, struts, and springs must be in good condition.
 Worn suspension components may reduce the stability of the vehicle and reduce driver control.
 They may also accelerate wear on other suspension components.